eneakllomollari/pscraper/README.md

 This is a python library with three packages:

 #### [`pscraper.scraper`](https://github.com/eneakllomollari/pscraper-lib/#pscraperscraper)
-Main package of the library that, among other, provides one main API, [`scrape`](https://github.com/eneakllomollari/pscraper-lib/#function-scrape), which performs the scraping process following the given parameters and saves it to the database.
+Main package of the library that, among others, provides one main API, [`scrape`](https://github.com/eneakllomollari/pscraper-lib/#function-scrape), which performs the scraping process following the given parameters and saves it to the database.
 Every vehicle is processed in a sequential manner, and there is work in progress to change that to a multithreading approach for performance improvement.

 The marketplace where data is scraped from are: [Cars.com](https://www.cars.com).
 Soon [Autotrader](https://www.autotrader.com) and [CarMax](https://www.carmax.com) will be added with more to come after.